Juhi635/Loading-Spinner/README.md

 ## Credits

-This project is hosted on https://vercel.com/ and was created by Juhi Dugar.
+This project is hosted on https://vercel.com/ .